ManWithA1000Names/vix/README.md

 - 🏭️ Reproducible.
 - ❄️ Shareable.
 Share you configuration through nix flakes.
 - 🛸 Isolated.
 Vix does not mess with your existing systems neovim configuration.
-- 🤖 Auto-configuration for plugins.
+- 🤖 Auto-configuration for plugins with a lazy loading system.
-- 🔧 Configure linters, formatters, language servers, plugins and more.
+- 🔧 Configure linters, formatters, language servers and more.
 - 📋️ Specify the actual linter, formatter and language server programs to be used.
 - 🇬🇷 Configure language specific keybindings.
 - 🗃️ No more dotfile management!
 Just install with one command `nix profile install <your flake reference>`.